Planning Your Trip to Cuba

 Other legal requirements

 In November 2017 the U.S. government published a list of more than 80 Cuban state hotels, plus other businesses, that U.S. citizens may no longer use.
 Blacklisted enterprises range from shops, marinas, and Ron Caney and Ron Varadero rums to the Manzana de Gómez luxury shopping mall, all of which the U.S. says are tied to Cuba's military, intelligence or security services.
 Refer to this list when deciding on lodging and activities.
+Hence, as far as accommodations and dining go, it’s best to stick exclusively to private entities.

 Under all circumstances, you are legally required to maintain a full-time schedule of activities relating to your license category.
 Be able to document that your travel qualifies under a general license, and keep a written record of your activities (and expenditures) in Cuba as relates to the authorized travel transactions for five years.